Kiyoshi Miki: Biography

 Miki was born on January 5, 1897, in Isseimura, Hyōgo (now part of Tatsuno, Hyōgo).
 He was the eldest son of Miki Eikichi, a farmer, and his wife Shin, and was raised a devout Pure Land Buddhist.
 In 1910, Miki entered secondary school and went on to excel in various oratory competitions.
 He was admitted into the First Higher School in September 1914, where in his third year he formed a society for reading philosophical texts in Japanese.
 The works of Nishida Kitarō and Abe Jirō had strong influence on his choice to pursue studies in philosophy.
-In 1917 he met with Nishida and the following September registed in the Philosophy Department of the Faculty of Literature of Kyoto Imperial University.
+In 1917 he met with Nishida and the following September registered in the Philosophy Department of the Faculty of Literature of Kyoto Imperial University.
 He began studying under Nishida and Hatano Seiichi, then in 1918 also under Tanabe Hajime.
 Miki wrote a wealth of poetry during this time.
 After graduating in 1920, Miki spent three months training in the Imperial Japanese Army, 10th Infantry Division, before returning to Kyoto Imperial University as a graduate student.
 While studying philosophy of history he began working as a lecturer at Ryūkoku University and Ōtani University.

 In 1922 he travelled to Germany on scholarship where he studied under Heinrich Rickert in Heidelberg.
 Miki was in contact with over fifteen other Japanese students during his stay, including Hani Gorō, Abe Jirō, Amano Teiyū and Kuki Shūzō.
 In 1923 he moved to Marburg to study under Martin Heidegger, where he studied the works of Aristotle, Friedrich Schlegel, Alexander von Humboldt, Wilhelm Dilthey, Friedrich Nietzsche and Søren Kierkegaard, among others.
 In 1924, Miki moved again to Paris, France where he studied the works of Henri Poincaré, Hippolyte Taine, Ernest Renan and Blaise Pascal.

 Miki became a contentious figure upon his return to Japan for his outspokenness and outgoing lifestyle, as well as for a controversial involvement with a widowed older woman.
 In 1927 he was denied a senior position at Kyoto University and was instead granted professorship at Hōsei University in Tokyo.
 During this time, Miki promptly engaged with Marxist theory and developed a substantial influence over Japanese workers' movements, though did not have communist leanings.
 He was critical of Marxist views on religion and its limited scope of natural philosophy in modern natural science.
 In 1928, he was engaged to Tobata Kimiko and the following year they married.